apache/bigtop/README.md

   * Step 2: Run the the smoke tests on your cluster (see Step 3 and/or Step 4 below)

+  We are on the route of migrating subprojects under top-level gradle build.
+Currently converted projects could be listed by running

+        gradle projects

+  To see the list of tasks in a subproject, ie itest-common, you can run

+        gradle itest-common:tasks

 * Old Way
   * Step 1: Build the smokes with snapshots.
 This ensures that all transitive dependencies etc.. are in your repo